 Who is the best meditation teacher in the world?
 I mean, obviously, I personally give the best meditation lessons of all time.
 I think we can all agree on that.
-But excluding myself, who are the world’s best meditation teachers?
+But excluding myself, who are the best meditation teachers in the world?

-Since the mindfulness industry exploded in 2019 and everyone and their mom became a meditation instructor, we’ve all been spoiled when it comes to getting lessons on meditation.
+Since the mindfulness industry exploded in 2019 and everyone and their mom became a meditation instructor, we’ve all been spoiled when it comes to getting our mindfulness sessions.

-However, there are some gurus who are just so darned inspirational that I had to include them in this list.
-I’ve intentionally made this list about people who genuinely know their stuff, rather than people who are popular on Instagram or people who are famous just because they’re pretty cool (sorry, Gabby Bernstein).
+However, there are some meditation gurus who are just so darned inspirational that I had to include them in this list.
+I’ve intentionally made this list about people who genuinely know their stuff, rather than people who are popular on Instagram or people who are famous just because they’re pretty cool (sorry, Gabby Bernstein and DDP).
 No, this list is about people who truly are the very best meditation teachers in the world.
 Let’s take a look.

 The Best Meditation Teachers In The World

-What makes Thich Nhat Hanh one of the best meditation teachers of all time is the way that he translates profound and life-changing wisdom into words that are so simple a 5-year-old could understand them.
+What makes Thich Nhat Hanh one of the most popular meditation teachers of all time is the way that he translates profound and life-changing wisdom into words that are so simple a 5-year-old could understand them.

 If you follow our newsletter, you’ll notice that I often mention Thich Nhat Hanh.
 That’s because he is such an inspiration to me personally.